squareblob/MountAugusta/Constitution.md

 ## F. Pardons

-I. Pardons for any individual convicted of a crime within Mount Augusta may be granted by popular vote, with a majority of at least ¾ of all votes cast needed for the pardon.
+i.
+Pardons for any individual convicted of a crime within Mount Augusta may be granted by popular vote, with a majority of at least ¾ of all votes cast needed for the pardon.
 Any individual so pardoned shall not be tried again for the crime in question and all punishments shall be lifted immediately.

 ## G. Extraditions

-I. Where claims exist outside of Mount Augusta's borders, the claimant may post a claim for the pearl on the Mount Augusta subreddit with evidence.
+i.
+Where claims exist outside of Mount Augusta's borders, the claimant may post a claim for the pearl on the Mount Augusta subreddit with evidence.
 A vote will be held among registered voters of Augusta.
 A two-thirds vote in favour of extradition is required, at which point the Mayor or Judges are responsible for the handing over of said pearl to the claimant.

-II.
+ii.
 Only time spent pearled within Mount Augusta's borders shall count as time served for a Mt.Augustan criminal sentence.

 # Article IV.
 Property

 ## A. Definition of property

-I. Any structure or development of the land that does not conflict with existing ownership of property.
+i.
+Any structure or development of the land that does not conflict with existing ownership of property.

-II.
+ii.
 A buffer is defined as a space of two (2) blocks extending out horizontally from the edge of any structure.
 The buffer shall be deemed part of the property.

-III.
+iii.
 Property ownership extends from sky to bedrock above and below all parts of the property.

-IV.
+iv.
 Anyone who places a structure which violates a law reliniquishes all property rights to the violating portion of that structure immediately, with only the following exception

 > a.
 If the violation is only due to a pre-existing structure that is not obvious from the surface level.

-V. In case of the exception defined above, the owner of the new structure shall be given notice and forty-eight hours to correct it before ownership is automatically relinquished and the offending aspects of the structure may be destroyed.
+v.
+In case of the exception defined above, the owner of the new structure shall be given notice and forty-eight hours to correct it before ownership is automatically relinquished and the offending aspects of the structure may be destroyed.

 > a.
 Failure to properly notify the owner or wait the allotted forty-eight hours before altering the offending property will be a violation of Section 100.01 of the Augustan Criminal Code.
 >